Welcome to My Website !!

 The first thing you'll notice here is unlike other websites, mine is a bit too wordy and the images have long descriptions.
 That's deliberate.
 It is how the blind community view and experience the world around them .

 I have an interesting back story which you will find here.
 Mpofu Namba 1 is a brand name of the platform I use to inspire others mainly through music.
+I am also an established author with published articles appearing in reputable journals.
+In 2021, I was named among the top 25 Men in Kenya who are influencing digital space on disability inclusion.

 Over the years I have created unique content that I wish to share exclusively with my VIP members.
 This includes music tracks and videos ranging from exclusive interviews to in-depth analysis of various topical issues affecting persons with disabilities.